|

 Biometrics in General

-Biometrics is the automated use of physiological
+Biometrics is the automated use of physiological or

-or behavioral characteristics to determine or
+behavioral characteristics to determine or verify identity.

-human body, or an action taken by a person.
+of the human body, or an action taken by a person.
 Behavioral

-biometrics includes voice-scan, keystroke-scan,
+biometrics includes voice-scan, keystroke-scan, and signature-scan.

-and signature-scan.
-Physiological biometrics includes
+Physiological biometrics includes face-recognition, finger-scan,

-and hand-scan.
+iris-scan, retina-scan, and hand-scan.

 Why is Face Recognition a better choice?